Carlos Córdoba

 Carlos Córdoba (born 5 November 1958) is an Argentine football coach and former player.
-He played for Argentine club Boca Juniors and served as assistant coach of the Dallas Burn and head coach of the Miami Fusion.
+A left-back, he played for Argentine club Boca Juniors and served as assistant coach of the Dallas Burn and head coach of the Miami Fusion.
 Córdoba played for Boca Juniors from the age 14 before moving to the United States in 1985 to begin his coaching career.

 Playing career

 Córdoba spent his entire playing career at Buenos Aires club Boca Juniors.
 He joined the club at age 14 and joined the first team at age 17.
 Playing alongside football legend Diego Maradona, he helped the team win three Argentine First Division Championships and one world club title.
 He captained Boca Juniors from 1983 to 1984 before moving to the US in 1985 with hopes of coaching an MLS club.
 He played with the Tampa Bay Rowdies, Milwaukee Rampage, and San Diego Sockers in the US, Toronto Blizzard in Canada and Union and Huracon in Argentina.